paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-060-separation-of-regular-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md

 **(d)**

-(1) If a board of inquiry determines that the officer has established that he should be retained on active duty, the officer’s case is closed.
+(1)

+  (A) If a board of inquiry determines that an officer should be retained, the officer’s case is closed unless the board substantiated a basis for separation and, upon recommendation from the service chief, the Secretary of the military department determines that the board’s retention recommendation is clearly erroneous in light of the evidence considered by the board, a miscarriage of justice, and inconsistent with the best interest of the service.
+In such cases, the Secretary of the military department may separate the officer after providing a written justification of the decision to separate.

+  (B) An officer considered for separation under this section must be notified and afforded the opportunity to present matters for the Secretary of the military department to consider when making the separation determination.
+The Secretary of the military department shall review the case to determine whether the retention recommendation of the board is clearly contrary to the substantial weight of the evidence in the record and whether the officer’s conduct discredits the Service, adversely affects good order and discipline, and adversely affects the officer’s performance of duty.

+  (C) Exercise of authority to separate an officer under this section shall be reserved for unusual cases where such action is essential to the interests of justice, discipline, and proper administration of the service.

+(2) Authority to direct administrative separation after a board of inquiry’s recommendation to retain an officer may only be delegated to a civilian official within a military department appointed by the President, by and with the advice and consent of the Senate.
+The least favorable characterization in such cases will be general (under honorable conditions).

-(2) An officer who is required to show cause for retention on active duty under subsection (a) of [section 1181 of this title](./chapter-060-separation-of-regular-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md#section-1181) and who is determined under paragraph (1) to have established that he should be retained on active duty may not again be required to show cause for retention on active duty under such subsection within the one-year period beginning on the date of that determination.
+(3) An officer who is required to show cause for retention on active duty under subsection (a) of [section 1181 of this title](./chapter-060-separation-of-regular-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md#section-1181) and who is determined under paragraph (1) to have established that he should be retained on active duty may not again be required to show cause for retention on active duty under such subsection within the one-year period beginning on the date of that determination.

-(3)
+(4)

   (A) Subject to subparagraph (B), an officer who is required to show cause for retention on active duty under subsection (b) of [section 1181 of this title](./chapter-060-separation-of-regular-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md#section-1181) and who is determined under paragraph (1) to have established that he should be retained on active duty may again be required to show cause for retention at any time.